psychelzh/cogstruct-old/config/README.md

   - If set as `0`, then the value in `name_acc` is so coded that `0` means error, `1` means correct, and any other values (e.g., `-1`, `99`, `NA`) are treated as no response.
   - If set as `-1`, `0` means no response and there is no error.
 - `chance_acc`: The chance level of accuracy.
+- `cheat_acc`: The cheat level of accuracy.
+This means if the user is cheating (some games really provides this possibility), the percent of correct response for each trial.
 - `duration`: The maximal lasting time for current game (in minutes).
 If set to 0, there is no fixed duration because it is adaptive or ended by number of trials.
 - `iti`: The inter trial interval (in seconds).
 - `filter`: The original data of some games need to be filtered before checking.